doreality/MyJumper/README.md

 # MyJumper

 A little jumper game.

+Push Any Key to make the red circle jump.

-Course project &lt;Game Development with JS> at SoloLearn
+Course project *Game Development with JS* at *SoloLearn*.